 The blog at Tickmill is one of the best educational resources provided by the broker.
 It is populated by eleven market experts who provide traders with market commentary and research on a regular basis.
-There are four sections, and including basic Articles clients can also delve into Technical and Fundamental analysis, as well as Market Insights.
+There are four sections and including basic Articles clients can also delve into Technical and Fundamental analysis, as well as Market Insights.

 There’s more than just the blog though.
 Tickmill also offers video tutorials, seminars and webinars, eBooks, and other educational content in several languages.
 Webinars happen weekly in different languages and are free to attend.

 The video library is particularly comprehensive, and contains material in English, Russian, Spanish, Arabic, and German.
 The only complaint is that these videos are not arranged by language, which sometimes makes it difficult to find content in your preferred language amidst all the videos.

 Customer service is available 24/5 via email or web form.
 In addition to the webform and email, clients are also welcomed to use an online chat function or to call directly by telephone.
 In addition, there is a detailed FAQ on the website that can answer most basic questions.
 Telephone and chat support from the Seychelles office is available Monday through Friday from 7:00 to 16:00 GMT, while telephone and chat support from Malaysia are Monday through Friday from 8:00 to 17:00 MST.